Phantazm/LavaCharts/README.md

   "khill\lavacharts" : "dev-master"
   ```

-Register the LavaChart Service Provider by adding this line the providers array in "app/config/app.php"
+Register the LavaChart Service Provider by adding this line to the providers array in ```app/config/app.php```

   ```
   "Khill\Lavacharts\LavachartsServiceProvider"